criteo/command-launcher/gh-pages/content/en/docs/overview/built-in-commands.md

 ### rename

-Rename a command into a different name
+Rename a command into a different name.

-To avoid command conflicts, each command has a unique full name in form of `[name]@[group]@[package]@[repository]`, for group command and root level command, it's group is empty.
+To avoid command conflicts, each command has a unique full name in the form of `[name]@[group]@[package]@[repository]`.
+For group commands and root level commands, their group is empty.
 For example: `hello@@my-package@dropin` is the full name of the command `hello` in `my-package` package, which can be found in the `dropin` repository.

 Usually, such command is launched through: `cola [group] [name]`.
 You can rename the group and the name of the command to a different name, so that you can call it through: `cola [new group] [new name]`

-To rename a command to a different name, use following commands:
+To rename a command to a different name, use the following commands:

 ```shell
 # To change the group name: